-- 6.8.2 It may also be helpful to include some contextual information about the Board's wider responsibilities.
-Although participants will be expected to focus on options for specific services, it can be useful if they have a general understanding that Boards have responsibility for providing a much wider range of services.
-The National Health Service (Scotland) Act 1978 requires the provision of a comprehensive health service to improve the physical and mental health of the people of Scotland and to provide or secure services for the prevention, diagnosis and treatment of illness.
-There is also a general duty to promote the improvement of physical and mental health.
-NHS Boards are therefore required to allocate finite resources in a way that best promotes the health and wellbeing of the population they serve.
-Decisions to invest in a particular service may well have 'opportunity costs' in relation to the provision of other services. - 6.8.3 People generally prefer to have information in advance of events in order that they have the opportunity to prepare beforehand, and this can save time at the events.
-However, it cannot be assumed that everyone will be able to read the information in advance of the events, and it is desirable to ensure that there is sufficient time built into event programmes to talk through the key points and allow people to seek clarification. - 6.8.4 Boards should aim to ensure that people receive relevant information at least one week before events, with details of a contact person that they can get in touch with if they have any queries.
+- 6.8.3 People generally prefer to have information in advance of events in order that they have the opportunity to prepare, and this can save time at the events.
+However, it cannot be assumed that everyone will be able to read the information in advance of the events, and it is desirable to ensure that there is sufficient time built into event programmes to talk through the key points and allow people to seek clarification. - 6.8.4 NHS boards Integration Joint Boards should aim to ensure that people receive relevant information at least one week before events, with details of a contact person that they can get in touch with if they have any queries.
 Where people are members of groups, they may wish to have additional time to circulate information to group members and discuss it before the events.
 Any expectations or limitations in this regard should be clarified. - 6.8.5 Where there is a large amount of information, consideration should be given as to how best to present this, for example, it may be easier for people to have information for each event in a pack or single document, which is structured so that people can quickly and easily find any information that they need.
-It may also be worth organising a separate session which is devoted to discussing the information and answering any questions people might have, prior to people attending the subsequent scoring event. - 6.8.6 Boards should aim to follow good practice in preparing the information in order that it is as clear and accessible as possible, avoids jargon and acronyms etc. Information should be made available in alternative formats for any participants who require this.
+It may also be worth organising a separate session which is devoted to discussing the information and answering any questions people might have, prior to people attending the subsequent scoring event. - 6.8.6 NHS boards and Integration Joint Boards should aim to follow good practice in preparing the information in order that it is as clear and accessible as possible, avoids jargon and acronyms etc. Information should be made available in alternative formats for any participants who require this.
 Consideration should be given to whether some information can be conveyed or supplemented other than through text.
-Visual aids, such as the use of colour-coded aerial site maps or DVDs, can be very helpful.
-Depending on the particular circumstances, it may be worth considering arranging a site visit, however, this may not always be feasible.
+Visual aids, such as colour-coded aerial site maps or DVDs, can be very helpful.
+Depending on the particular circumstances, it may be worth considering arranging a site visit, however, this may not always be feasible. - 6.8.7 Sharing information and developing meetings for options appraisal discussions may require some additional considerations while social distancing is required.
+Some NHS boards and Integration Joint Boards have conducted options appraisals digitally via Zoom or MS Teams, sharing information by post both in advance of meetings and when linking-in on the day.
+NHS boards and Integration Joint Boards should be mindful that wholly digital engagement methods could exclude some stakeholders from being involved and should therefore consider a range of ways to involve people and communities.